jeffycyang/bloom-filter-sprint/README.md

 *credit to [Patrick Brodie](http://blog.kiip.me/engineering/sketching-scaling-bloom-filters/) for his images*

-## The Math for Optimal Storage Size and Number of Hash Functions
+## Optimal Storage Size and Number of Hash Functions

 You can determine the optimal storage size, *m*, and optimal number of hash functions, *k*, via the given formulas: